-A PCA Approach to Estimating the Background for the GRAPE Balloon Experiment Sambid K. Wasti, Peter F. Bloser, Jason S. Legere, M. L. McConnell and James M. Ryan

-Space Science Center, University of New Hampshire, Durham, NH, USA
+Sambid K. Wasti, Peter F. Bloser, Jason S. Legere, M. L. McConnell and James M. Ryan Space Science Center, University of New Hampshire, Durham, NH, USA

-Estimating the gamma ray background of a balloon borne experiment has always been a challenge.
-The background typically depends on many variables including altitude and payload orientation.
-Background may also depend on instrument parameters like temperatures.
-Estimating the background is significantly during the flight, which is often the case for a balloon borne experiment.
-Identifying the important parameters will facilitate the background analysis.
 The Gamma Ray Polarimeter Experiment (GRAPE), a balloon borne polarimeter for 50~300 keV gamma rays, successfully flew in 2011 and 2014.
 The main goal of these balloon flights was to measure the gamma ray polarization of the Crab Nebula.
 Analysis of data from the first two balloon flights of GRAPE has been challenging due to significant changes in the background level during each flight.
 We have developed a technique based on the Principle Component Analysis (PCA) to estimate the background for the Crab observation.
 We found that the background depended mostly on the atmospheric depth, pointing zenith angle and instrument temperatures.
 Incorporating Anti-coincidence shield data (which served as a surrogate for the background) was also found to improve the analysis.
-Here, we describe the analysis and present results from the 2014 balloon flight.
+Here, we present the calibration data and describe the analysis done on the GRAPE 2014 flight data.

+GRAPE

-GRAPE Figure 1: Plastic Scintillator Hamamatsu H8500 MAPMT The Gamma RAy Polarimeter Experiment (GRAPE) is a Scintillators] balloon borne Compton polarimeter optimized for 50-300 CsI(Tl) (Red) Plastics (Grey) ן keV gamma rays.
+The Gamma RAy Polarimeter Experiment (GRAPE) is a balloon borne Compton polarimeter optimized for 50-300 keV gamma rays.
 GRAPE was flown initially in 2011.
-An improved version (improved shielding and larger detector PC Events (Yellow) ( arrays) was flown in 2014.
-Schematic vs Fabricated Module. ( The configuration flown in 2014 had 24 detector modules Figure 2: Moune remperature ( (Figure 1).
-Each module consists of 36 plastic and 28 Pressure Vessel ľ Cal(Tl) acientillator algunanta magnetad an a multi anada
+An improved version (improved shielding and larger detector arrays) was flown in 2014.